 If you are operating a GPU rig then you need to configure the whole system yourself.
 This includes installing the hardware components as well as installing and configuring the required software.

-There are many mining software available depending upon which cryptocurrency you want to mine and which graphics card you are using.
+Many mining software is available depending upon which cryptocurrency you want to mine and which graphics card you are using.

 Some General FAQ

-If you still have this question in your mind then I will suggest you read the article once again.
+If you still have this question in your mind, I will suggest you reread the article.
 Mining and buying are two different things.

 Is Cryptocurrency Mining Worth It?

 I hear this question from time to time.
-And my answer will always be yes unless each and every cryptocurrency ditches proof of work completely.
+And my answer will always be yes unless every cryptocurrency ditches proof of work altogether.

 But the worth it question depends upon a lot of things, especially the cryptocurrency you want to mine.
-Currently, Bitcoin mining is very expensive.
+Currently, Bitcoin mining is costly.

-If you want to setup your own rig then you need to buy ASICs.
+If you want to set up your rig, then you need to buy ASICs.
 But if you want to buy cloud mining, they are pretty expensive too.

-And to make profits you need plenty of hashing power too.
-But if you mine fairly easier to mine currencies like Ethereum, Zcash, Monero etc then it can be very profitable.
-Plus by mining you are not only profiting you are also helping a cryptocurrency to grow.
+And to make profits, you need plenty of hashing power too.
+But if you mine fairly easier to mine currencies like Ethereum, Zcash, Monero, etc., it can be very profitable.
+Plus, by mining, you are not only profiting; you are also helping a cryptocurrency to grow.

 Is Cryptocurrency Mining Legal?

 I tend not to answer this question as there are many ambiguities regarding it.
-But I do believe it is legal in most countries and region.
+But I do believe it is legal in most countries and regions.

 Still, it’s always a good idea to check your local laws or talk with a lawyer.
-If you are still unsure and don’t wanna get into any trouble then use a cloud mining service like Genesis Mining or Hashflare.
+If you are still unsure and don’t wanna get into any trouble, use a cloud mining service like Genesis mining or Hashflare.

-In late 2017, we are seeing a lot of cryptocurrencies being introduced that are mining focused, especially GPU mining.
+In late 2017, we see a lot of cryptocurrencies being introduced that are mining-focused, especially GPU mining.